maqbull/adb_test/README.md

 # Structure

-This repository includes code for a Docker setup with 2 containers:
+This repository includes code for a Docker setup with 3 containers:
 * App: This is the React dev server and runs on http://localhost:3000.
 The code for this resides in src/app directory.
 * API: This is the backend container that run a Django instance on http://localhost:8000.
 * Mongo: This is a DB instance running on port 27017.
 Django views already have code written to connect to this instance of Mongo.

-We highly recommend you go through the setup `Dockerfile` and `docker-compose.yml`.
+We highly recommend you go through the setup in `Dockerfile` and `docker-compose.yml`.
 If you are able to understand and explain the setup, that will be a huge differentiator.

 # Setup
 1. Clone this repository